AmiraMohamed745/MovieSeries/README.md

 Throughout the development of this app, I have gained valuable knowledge and skills in the following areas:

 ✔ Navigation between screens.

+✔ Using viewmodels.

+✔ Handling data with composable functions.

 ✔ Creating top and bottoms bars.